Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 Non-Stick Performance

-PTFE / Teflon Moderate (Degrades with use)
+PTFE / Teflon Moderate (Performance degrades over time)

-Ceramic (Sol-Gel) Moderate (Wears down quickly)
+Ceramic (Sol-Gel) Moderate (Wears down relatively quickly)

-Silicone Low (Inconsistent and not long-lasting)
+Silicone Low (Inconsistent release properties)

 Durability

-Ceramic (Sol-Gel) Moderate (Durable but can chip)
+Ceramic (Sol-Gel) Moderate (Durable, but prone to chipping)

-Silicone Low (Less durable)
+Silicone Low (Less durable than other options)

 Lifespan

-PTFE / Teflon 3 Years (Typical - Needs replacing regularly)
+PTFE / Teflon 2-4 Years (Typical lifespan)

-Ceramic (Sol-Gel) 1-2 Years (Typical - Can degrade quickly)
+Ceramic (Sol-Gel) 1-2 Years (Short lifespan)

 Scratch Resistance

-PTFE / Teflon Low (Easily scratched)
+PTFE / Teflon Low (Easily scratched by utensils)

 PFAS Content